Takashi Murakami: Collaborations

 In May 2014, with Pharrell and Kz of livetune, Murakami created a music video for the remix of the Hatsune Miku song "Last Night, Good Night (Re:Dialed)".
 The team was assembled by the YouTube channel The Creators Project, headed by Vice and Intel.
 The same year, Murakami's anime-inspired illustrations from his first film Jellyfish Eyes, also adorned a T-shirt by Billionaire Boys Club, the brand co-founded by Pharrell and Nigo.

 In Fall of 2015, Takashi collaborated with Vans.
 The name of this collaboration was Vault By Vans x Takashi Murakami Collection.
 His artwork was on Vans classic slip on, apparel and skateboard decks for an illuminated time and only in selected stores.
 His artwork mostly consisted of his famous skull and flower designs.

-In 2018, Takashi Murakami collaborated with fashion designer Virgil Abloh on a series of artworks, bringing the fashion world to the art world but ultimately transcending both to create something more.
+In 2018, Takashi Murakami collaborated with fashion designer Virgil Abloh on an artwork series, mixing fashion with Murakami's art.
 Takashi and Virgil discuss their careers and their collaboration at length in their interview for Cultured Magazine's fall 2018 issue where they are featured on the cover.

 In March 2019, Billie Eilish released one of two official music videos for "You Should See Me in a Crown", one being directed and animated by Takashi Murakami.
 Murakami stated in a press release that the anime-style video, which was animated using motion capture technology, took eight months for him to create.
 The video opens with an animated version of Eilish, dressed in a neon-green shirt and shorts, eventually morphing into a spider-like monster that wreaks havoc on a miniature city.
 The video features the "Blohsh", Eilish's signature logo, as well as Murakami's flowers.
 The late rapper Juice WRLD approached Murakami to do a project several weeks before his untimely death, as a result of which, the project could never be completed.

 In March 2020, J Balvin released his album Colores featuring album cover designs and artwork by Takashi Murakami.
 The Murakami-designed artwork was carried over to merchandise to celebrate the release of his album.

 In April 2020, Supreme released a Box Logo Tee featuring artwork from Murakami.
 All the proceeds went to HELP USA, in order to support youth and families facing homelessness during the COVID-19 pandemic.